amnshrestha/openFace-mac-installation-wiki/Mac-installation.md

+*NOTE* I don't have a Mac to easily test and amend these instructions, but a lot of people managed to get it working.
+If anyone wants to edit the wiki with better and more up to date Mac instructions please do!

 # Mac installation

 Here's what I did to get OpenFace running on my Mac under OS X El Capitan 10.11.4.
 Your needs may differ depending on what you already have installed, but the following may help.

 ## Prerequisites

+* The landmark detection model is not included due to file size, you can download it using the `download_models.sh` script.
+For more details see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-acquisition

 * I recommend installing [Homebrew](http://brew.sh) as the easiest way to get a variety of Open Source libraries.
 Think of it as the Mac equivalent of `apt-get`.
 Homebrew usually installs things under `/usr/local/Cellar` and then creates links to the version you're using in `/usr/local/bin`, `/usr/local/lib` etc.  This will be relevant later.